treangenlab/radmicrobes/session2/README.md

-# Microbial Reference Genomes, Variant Calling, and Multiple Genome Alignment
+# Genome Assembly to Multiple Genome Alignment to SNPs

 <details>
  <summary>